baopham/vundle-cli/README.md

 * `list` list all installed bundles
 * `find` find an installed bundle

-`rm` will remove the line `Bundle bundle_name` in your `.vimrc` and look for a configuration file for this bundle in the specified settings directory, then it will ask if you want to remove the file or not.
-There is also an option to delete the installed bundle folder.
+`rm` will remove the line `Bundle bundle_name` in your `.vimrc`, delete the configuration file for this bundle in the specified settings directory, and the bundle folder.
+Before anything is deleted, the command will prompt you for confirmation unless the `--force` switch is on.

 I built this so that it's quicker to uninstall a bundle with my particular [vim setup](https://github.com/baopham/vim)